Kometa-Team/Kometa/docs/defaults/collection_list.md

 These files can generally be used on both Movie and Show library-types, or are part of a category of collection (such as Award Shows.)

-These collections are applied by calling the below paths into the `metadata_path` section of your config.yml
+These collections are applied by calling the below paths into the `collection_files` section of your config.yml

 ### Award Collections